Man injured after truck crashes into creek - BC Local News

 The release stated the victim was lifted out of the damaged vehicle after the roof was removed.

 The victim was transported to Nelson’s Kootenay Lake Hospital.
-His condition was not known.
+His condition was not considered life-threatening.

 The release also says that a passenger of the truck got out of the vehicle and left the scene prior to the arrival of emergency services.